 Jaguars are excellent swimmers.
 This adaptation allows them to survive in the rainforest habitat.
 The rainforests are full of flooded and swampy regions, and they also often need cool bath due to the hot climate.
 Due to the ability of swimming, jaguars can easily hunt fish and other aquatic animals.

 Jaguars are also exceptional climbers.
 This behavior is also a special adaptation for rainforest where most of the animals found in trees.

 Jaguars also exhibit a unique behavior of killing the prey at the skull and piercing the brain.
 Due to this behavior, jaguars are also known as occipital crunchers.

 26. Are Jaguars Endangered – Why Are Jaguars Endangered

 Jaguar is listed as “Near Threatened” species on the IUCN Red List, which means its population is decreasing.

 Jaguars are endangered because:

 They are killed for fur and body parts.

 Farmers kill them to protect their livestock as jaguars are extremely destructive for their cattle.

 Jaguars are also killed for trophy hunting.

 Habitat loss is the largest factor for their endangeredness.

 27. How Many Jaguars Are Left In The Wild – Jaguar Population

 The estimated population of jaguars in the wild is up to 15,000 individuals.

 In Mexico, a 20% increase in the population of jaguars has been recorded since 2010.

 28. Amazon Rainforest Jaguar Facts

 Jaguars are the well-known apex predators in the Amazon rainforest.

 From the west to east (from Ecuador to Brazil), they roam everywhere in the Amazon rainforest.
 In fact, the highest population of jaguars are found there.

 For researchers, the Amazon rainforest is the best site to monitor the population of jaguars through camera traps.
 As jaguars have elusive nature and it often becomes difficult for researchers to check on them.

 Jaguars share the habitat of Amazon rainforest with pumas.
 Both the big cats have almost similar behavior.
 However, the use of different areas at different intervals of the day minimize their interaction.

 Jaguars have special adaptations to survive in the hot and wet climate of the Amazon rainforest.
 They are excellent swimmers and climbers as the Amazon rainforest is full of flooded areas and waterways.

 From small fish to caiman crocodile, and from birds to large mammals, jaguars hunt a wide range of prey in the Amazon rainforest.

 Jaguars have a special place and importance in the cultures of many Amazon rainforest native tribes.
 They respect jaguars for its power and often feature it in their tribal stories, songs, and dances.

 29. What Is The Difference Between A Jaguar And A Panther

 The following are the differences between a jaguar and a panther:

 Genus (not species) of big cats.
 Any big cat is denoted as a panther

 Indigenous to the North and South American continents.
 Mostly found in rainforests

 Have rosette spotted pattern.
 Melanistic individuals of dark balkish color are found.
 White albinos are also very rarely found

 Jaguar is included in the four species of big cats which roar

 Show a unique hunting method of killing the prey through breaking the skull and piercing the brain

 30. What Is The Difference Between A Jaguar And A Leopard

-- The following are some of the differences between a jaguar and a leopard:
+The following are some of the differences between a jaguar and a leopard:

 Indigenous to the continents of North and South America

 Smallest of all the big cat species, less heavier and powerful than a jaguar

 The head of a leopard is relatively small than of a jaguar while its limbs are also long and less muscular than of a jaguar

 The rosettes on the fur are relatively small, many, and with no spots in the middle

 Kill the prey through suffocation and throat bite as well as through a unique technique of breaking the skull and piercing the brain

 Good swimmer but usually avoid water

 31. What Is The Difference Between A Cheetah And A Jaguar

-- The following are some of the differences between a Cheetah and a jaguar:
+The following are some of the differences between a Cheetah and a jaguar:

 Found in South, North, and East Africa and in some regions of Iran

 Have simple black spots on the coat.
 Have black stripes on the face running down from the eyes like tear marks

 Have big, compact, and heavier body, short tail and legs, and a large head and powerful jaws

 The fastest big cat and can run with a maximum speed of 112 km/hour

 32. Jaguar Fun Facts For Kids – Interesting Facts About Jaguars

 The shape of the rosette pattern on the jaguar’s skin is different and unique for every individual.

 If got the opportunity, a jaguar kills its prey through the top of the skull with a single bite and piercing the brain with fangs.
 Due to his ability, jaguars are also called “occipital crunchers”.